What are BTEC Courses?

 Yes, around 95% of UK universities and colleges accept BTECs for certain courses, offering many options for BTEC holders.
 Many courses explicitly list BTECs in their entry requirements, while others require a certain number of UCAS Tariff Points.

-The points vary based on the BTEC type and grade; for example, an Extended Diploma with D*D*D* earns 168 tariff points, equivalent to 3 A*s at A Level, whereas PPP translates to 48 points or 3 Es.
+The points vary based on the BTEC type and grade.
+For example, an Extended Diploma with D*D*D* earns 168 tariff points, equivalent to 3 A*s at A Level, whereas PPP translates to 48 points or 3 Es.
 You can use the UCAS tariff points calculator to determine how many points your BTEC qualification could secure.

 Some courses, particularly traditional STEM subjects, may have stricter requirements regarding Level 3 qualifications and subjects studied.
 If you don’t meet these, consider starting with a foundation degree.
 BTECs are also excellent preparation for degrees that include an industrial placement year, which involves a work placement or internship.